Traditional Kalenjin society: Deities

 Ilat/Ilet is associated with thunder and rain.
-He is said to inhabit deep pools and waterfalls and that the rainbow are his discarded garments.
-Among the Nandi, Ilet ne-mie and Ilet ne-ya respectively are good and a bad thunder-gods.
-The crashing of thunder near at hand is said to be Ilet ne-ya trying to come to earth to kill people while the distant rumbling of thunder is Ilet ne-mie protecting man by driving away his name-sake.
-Forked lightning is the sword of Ilet ne-ya while sheet lightning is said to be the sword of Ilet ne-mie.
+He is said to inhabit deep pools and waterfalls and that the rainbow is his discarded garments.
+Among the Nandi, Ilet ne-mie and Ilet ne-ya respectively are good and a bad thunder gods.
+The crashing of thunder near at hand is said to be Ilet ne-ya trying to come to earth to kill people while the distant rumbling of thunder is Ilet ne-mie protecting man by driving away his namesake.
+Forked lightning is the sword of Ilet ne-ya, while sheet lightning is said to be the sword of Ilet ne-mie.

 Places of worship

 The Kalenjin traditionally did not build a structure for worship, "as it was felt that this would have reduced His power and would have limited it to a particular building".

 They did, however, have three main places of traditional worship.